oVirt/ovirt-site/source/develop/release-management/features/infra/foremanintegration.md

         init.pp:
       class { 'ovirtpk': }

-*   Run "puppet apply /etc/puppet/modules/ovirtpk/manifests/site.pp" to verify that all set as needed. and "puppet agent --test"
+*   Run `puppet apply /etc/puppet/modules/ovirtpk/manifests/site.pp` to verify that all set as needed. and `puppet agent --test`
 *   In Foreman's UI: Go to Configure->Pupppet Classes-> click on "Import from [your-hostname]"
 *   Now run new host in the same network and you'll see the discovery screen. when this host\\vm will finish to boot you should see new entery in the Hosts->Discovered Hosts page
 *   If you'll add this foreman server as external provider to ovirt, you will be able to see discovered host in the add host tab and follow the instructions above.